 The time-tree analyses based on the end of the Messinian crisis (Figure S2) inferred an origin of the “IM” clade at 5.99 Mya (95% credibility interval [5.36 – 7.07]).
 Inferences with a fixed mutation rate (Figures S3 & S4) yielded slightly older dates (6.05 and 7.12 Mya based on the mutation rate of Podarcis and Gallotia respectively), but the 95% confidence intervals were much wider.
 Overall, the three calibration approaches gave similar dates.
 However, these results should be taken with care since the analyses failed to reach proper convergence (see Supplementary materials S1 for more details).

 Table 1.
-Summary of the phylogeographic lineages delimited using 776 bp of the ND4 mitochondrial gene, and genotypes at nine nuclear exons.
+Summary of the phylogeographic lineages delimited using 776 bp of the ND4 mitochondrial gene, and genotypes at nine nuclear loci.
 Numbers between brackets in the fourth column refer to the localities numbering on Figure 1C and Table S1.